Interoperable-data/automate-va/docs/USE CASES/CLD.md

 The restored CLD itself:

 - SHOULD be updated by adding `dct:isReplacedBy` linking to the restoring CLD;
-- SHALL be marked as updated using `dct:modified` to the DATE of restoring;
+- SHALL be marked as `dct:modified` on the DATE of restoring;
 - SHALL have its status be changed into `Amended`, which blocks it from ever being restored again.
 - SHALL NOT BE CHANGED in regard to its `vpa:valid` property, which must be corrected if needed in the restoring CLD.